openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

         |- TableScanNode
 ```

-The rule parses through the sub-tree and identifies the table name, aggregate functions, where clause, group by clause that is matched with Cube metadata
+The rule parses through the subtree and identifies the table name, aggregate functions, where clause, group by clause that is matched with Cube metadata
 to identify any Cube that can help optimize the query.
 In case of multiple match, recently created Cube is selected for optimization.
 If any match found, entire
-aggregation sub-tree is rewritten using the Cube.
+aggregation subtree is rewritten using the Cube.
 This optimizer uses the TupleDomain construct to match if predicates provided in the Query can be supported by the
 Cubes.

 The following picture depicts the change in the logical plan after the optimization.